 You will find Hickory Ridge Orchard in Mexico, Missouri.
-They are open weekends only during the summer, and Friday, Saturday, and Sunday in the fall.
+They are open on weekends only during the summer, and Friday, Saturday, and Sunday in the fall.

 This farm has apples, pumpkins, and mums for sale.
-On the orchard grounds you’ll find a stunning nature trail complete with a pond filled with ducks and geese.
+On the orchard grounds, you’ll find a stunning nature trail complete with a pond filled with ducks and geese.
 They also have a corn maze, hayrides, a petting zoo, and even a train ride tour called the Hickory Ridge Express, pulled by a real tractor!

 Their market features raw apple cider, apple cider donuts, mini apple pies, caramel apples, and more, and the farm also sells fresh eggs year-round by appointment.

 Located in Waverly, Missouri, and nestled in the bluffs of the Missouri River, you will find Peters Orchards and Market.
 This farm has been growing apples for over 110 years.
-It began as a dry good store and orchard, and has grown into a flourishing 500-acre orchard and market via five generations of hard work by the Peters family.
+It began as a dry good store and orchard and has grown into a flourishing 500-acre orchard and market via five generations of hard work by the Peters family.